panulogic/cisf/README.md

 	{ A ([String, Number], s, n);
 	}

-It could not get much simpler.
-And unlike with Java or #C this is optional.
-Use it when it helps.
+Unlike with Java or #C this is optional.
+Use it when and where it helps.